 The presence of UXO, the associated risk of potential explosions, and the high cost for cleanup complicate remediation activities in the north area.
 A decommissioning plan (DP) was submitted by the U.S. Army in 1999 and later withdrawn in 2001 when a new DP was submitted.
 The NRC rejected the 2001 DP.
 A revised DP was submitted by the U.S. Army in 2002.
 Thereafter, the U.S. Army withdrew the revised 2002 DP and in 2003 requested that the possession-only license be issued for a 5-year renewable period indefinitely.
 Subsequently, the U.S. Army withdrew its request and began various studies aimed towards decommissioning the area.
 These studies include leachate/corrosion studies, groundwater age dating, aquifer parameters, electrical imaging, radiation monitoring, computer modeling, and soil, surface water, and sediment analyses.
-The U.S. Army submitted a revised DP and Environmental Report in September 2013, which is currently under review.
+The U.S. Army submitted a revised DP and Environmental Report in September 2013, but later withdrew this revised DP in 2016.

 3.0 Major Technical or Regulatory Issues